10 unforgettable new books you should read this September | Curated

 Harlem Shuffle by Colson Whitehead

-Harlem Shuffle is the latest novel by Colson Whitehead, a critically acclaimed storyteller, fresh off of his second Pulitzer Prize win.
+Harlem Shuffle is the latest novel from Colson Whitehead, a critically-acclaimed storyteller, fresh off of his second Pulitzer Prize win.
 The book is driven by an ingeniously intricate plot that plays out in a beautifully recreated Harlem in the early 1960s.
 It’s an epic family saga masquerading as a crime novel, and a social novel about race and power.
 Ultimately, it’s a love letter to Harlem.

 Letters to Amelia by Lindsay Zier-Vogel